 G.1 Introduction

-This clause describes the security functions necessary to support an UE that is simultaneously connected to an eNB and a WT for LTE-WLAN Aggregation as described in TS 36.300 [30].
+This clause describes the security functions necessary to support an UE that is simultaneously connected to an eNB and a WT for LTE-WLAN Aggregation as described in MFA TS 36.300 [30].

 The LWA architecture is shown in Figure G.1-1.